The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 It presents a structured model for post-agreement governance in Ireland, grounded in parity, institutional balance, and non-domination.

-The framework evolves the Three-Strand structure of the Good Friday Agreement into a unified constitutional system, transforming parallel arrangements into a single, durable architecture of governance.
+The framework evolves the Three-Strand structure of the Good Friday Agreement — comprising internal governance, North–South cooperation, and British–Irish relations — into a unified constitutional system, transforming parallel arrangements into a single, durable architecture of governance.

-The model is designed for constitutional adoption through formal legal and democratic processes, ensuring enforceability rather than political discretion.
+The model is designed for constitutional adoption through formal legal and democratic processes, consistent with the consent-based framework established in 1998, providing for enforceability rather than reliance on political discretion.

 The Constitutional Problem